ooliver1/a-level-project/writeup.typ

 The game will be controlled with a keyboard and mouse.
 This is a limitation as some students may not have access to a mouse, or may not be able to use a mouse due to a physical impairment.
 This would not be something I can solve completely initially, but a low amount of keyboard inputs would mean they can be remapped to a controller or an accessible input device.

-=== Solution Requirements Specification
+=== Stakeholder Requirements

-// List of basic requirements like "camera view is ..."
+// Requirements by stakeholders ("simple to understand")

 === Measurable Success Criteria for Proposed Solution

-// Generic requirements that refer to the problem definition.
+// What I will actually do to solve the stakeholder requirements ("buttons with clear text")